 State workers’ compensation laws usually require reasonably prompt reporting of eligible injuries and illnesses — often within 30 days.

 It’s therefore in employees’ interest to report work-related injuries or illnesses, including confirmed COVID-19 infections, as soon as possible, even if they don’t seem serious.
 There’s no obligation to file a claim with the report.
 You can do that later.

 According to a May 2020 guidance letter from the Occupational Safety and Health Administration (OSHA), employers covered by workers’ compensation regulations must report workplace-related COVID-19 cases when all three of the following conditions are met:

-- The case meets the Centers for Disease Control and Prevention’s criteria for confirmed COVID-19 infection
+- The case meets the CDC’s criteria for confirmed COVID-19 infection

 - The case is deemed work-related

-- The case meets at least one of the general recording criteria required by law, such as requiring medical treatment other than first aid or necessitating time off work for recovery
+- The case meets at least one of the general health and safety recording criteria required by law, such as requiring medical care other than first aid or necessitating time off work for recovery

 Presumption of Work-Related Infection in Certain Occupations